 Madawi al-Rasheed is writing about young Saudi Islamists and their attitudes toward democratization and the Arab uprisings.

-Helen Epstein will write a book on charity and the politics of epidemics.
+Helen Epstein is writing a book on charity and the politics of epidemics.

-Felbab-Brown will study seven illicit economies to draw lessons about ways to enhance human rights and security.
+Felbab-Brown is studying seven illicit economies to draw lessons about ways to enhance human rights and security.

-Jennifer Gordon will address the substantial harms that global labor recruitment and subcontracting pose to workers’ rights, transparency, and democracy in an open society.
+Jennifer Gordon is addressing the substantial harms that global labor recruitment and subcontracting pose to workers’ rights, transparency, and democracy in an open society.

-Ben Rawlence will record the stories of young Somali refugees in Kenya, to learn of their hopes for their country and their aspirations for themselves.
+Ben Rawlence is recording the stories of young Somali refugees in Kenya, to learn of their hopes for their country and their aspirations for themselves.

-Timothy A. Wise studies the hidden links between food security and commodities markets.
+Timothy A. Wise is studying the hidden links between food security and commodities markets.